-You may be looking for a camp where your child can relax and reconnect, but worried since COVID-19 continues to spread.
+You may be looking for a camp where your child can relax and reconnect this summer, but worried since COVID-19 continues to spread.
 More than a year into the pandemic, studies show that camps with proper safety steps in place can greatly limit the spread of COVID-19 infections.
-Key steps include mask wearing, physical distancing, having smaller groups, and
+Key steps include

 cleaning and disinfecting as part of the daily routine.

-If you're considering camp for your child this summer, whether it's a just during the day or an overnight program, here are some questions to ask:
+If you're considering camp for your child this summer, whether it's a just during the day or an overnight or residential setting, here are some questions to ask:

-How will the camp help children follow coronavirus safety rules?
+How will the camp help younger children follow coronavirus safety rules?

-Camps should have age-appropriate ways to help children practice hand hygiene, stay a
+Camps should have age-appropriate ways to help children practice safety measures such as healthy hygiene and staying a

 Will most activities be indoors or outside?

-Having activities outdoors, with more fresh air and room to spread out, can lower the risk of spreading COVID-19.
+Having activities outdoors, with more fresh air and room to spread out, can lower the risk of spreading COVID-19 among unvaccinated children.
 Being outside also gives children a way to connect with nature, which can boost their health and

 mental health after a long, stressful year.
 However, even outside, it is important to avoid sharing germs.
 Camps should limit shared equipment for games and activities and clean them often.

 Are there extra safety steps taken for sports camps?